3intermute/hvICE/README.txt

                \:\/  /     \:\/  /     \:\/  /
                 \/__/       \/__/       \/__/

-                HVCIce
+                HVice
                 intrusion countermeasure electronics v0.4

-HVCIce is a proof of concept implementation of hypervisor enforced code integrity for the linux kernel using xen and libvmi. it requires no modification to the guest OS.
+HVice is a proof of concept implementation of hypervisor enforced code integrity for the linux kernel using xen and libvmi. it requires no modification to the guest OS.
-HVCIce achieves this via setting an event listening for writes on all pages between _text and _etext, as well as all of kernel rodata, then pausing the VM and logging the violation if an attempted write did not come from within kernel text.
+HVice achieves this via setting an event listening for writes on all pages between _text and _etext, as well as all of kernel rodata, then pausing the VM and logging the violation if an attempted write did not come from within kernel text.